gwappa/amorphys/docs/source/core/temporal.rst

         an optional :py:class:`Time` property specifying the ending time of this action, as it is inherited from :py:class:`Procedure`.

+    .. py:attribute:: setup

+        an optional (but recommended) :py:class:`Setup` property representing what setup is used for this action, as it is inherited from :py:class:`Procedure`.

+    .. py:attribute:: reference

+        an optional ``string`` or ``[ string ]`` property inherited as an :py:class:`Entity` instance.

+ChronicPreparation
+^^^^^^^^^^^^^^^^^^

+Introduction or removal of some component from the subject.

+.. py:class:: ChronicPreparation

+    a subclass of :py:class:`Action`.

+    .. py:attribute:: type

+        a required ``string`` property inherited as an :py:class:`Entity` instance.
+        This field must hold ``"ChronicPreparation"`` or the name of one of its subclasses.

+    .. py:attribute:: description

+        a required ``string`` property inherited as an :py:class:`Entity` instance.

+    .. py:attribute:: date

+        a required :py:class:`Date` property specifying the date of this action, as it is inherited from :py:class:`Procedure`.

+    .. py:attribute:: manipulations

+        a required array with manipulation-related :py:class:`Relationship`
+        describing what material is introduced to / removed from the subject, with what parameters / coordinates.

+    .. py:attribute:: start-time

+        an optional :py:class:`Time` property specifying the starting time of this action, as it is inherited from :py:class:`Procedure`.

+    .. py:attribute:: end-time

+        an optional :py:class:`Time` property specifying the ending time of this action, as it is inherited from :py:class:`Procedure`.

+    .. py:attribute:: setup

+        an optional (but recommended) :py:class:`Setup` property representing what setup is used for this action, as it is inherited from :py:class:`Procedure`.

     .. py:attribute:: reference